philipbutcher/philipbutcher.github.io/_pages/about.md

 ## Press

-A project led by Philip for the Nashville Metropolitan Polic Department was featured in an [article] by the Vanderbilt's Center for Innovation, the Wond'ry (https://www.vanderbilt.edu/the-wondry/2024/02/06/vanderbilt-student-philip-butchers-groundbreaking-drone-technology-revolutionizes-global-law-enforcement/).
+A project led by Philip for the Nashville Metropolitan Polic Department was featured in an [article] by the Vanderbilt's Center for Innovation, the Wond'ry.(https://www.vanderbilt.edu/the-wondry/2024/02/06/vanderbilt-student-philip-butchers-groundbreaking-drone-technology-revolutionizes-global-law-enforcement/).

 <img src="/assets/img/David_Headshot_web2.jpg" alt="David Florian" style="width:200px;"/>